thewhitetulip/commands/README.md

 This package contains commands made accessible to frontends and plugins.
 They come in three flavours: [`ApplicationCommand`](https://godoc.org/github.com/limetext/backend#ApplicationCommand)s, [`WindowCommand`](https://godoc.org/github.com/limetext/backend#WindowCommand)s, and [`TextCommand`](https://godoc.org/github.com/limetext/backend#TextCommand)s."

+#Goals

+The Goal is to implement all the commands present in Sublimetext.

 ##Brief overview of Commands

 You first build a type of the command which you are writing.